 Prepare your students for the world of work.

 As a school, you are required by the UK Government’s Careers Strategy (Gatsby Benchmark 5) to create opportunities for your pupils to have meaningful employer and employee encounters.

-Worktree events help you deliver these encounters.
+Worktree events and resources help you deliver these encounters.

 What we do

 We currently offer 4 types of events, as well as facilitator training for school staff.

 Classroom groups rotate around 3-4 diverse work guests.
 First they ask questions and attempt to guess their job, then they ask them further questions about their work life.